Dishant-Chouhan/Dishant-Chouhan/README.md

 ## 🤝 Let’s Connect

-I’m open to internships, research, and collaborative opportunities in AI/ML, NLP, Data Engineering, or related fields.
+I'm open to internships, research roles, and collaboration in AI, NLP, Data Engineering, and LLM-based applications.

-📩 Reach out via [LinkedIn](https://linkedin.com/in/dishant-chouhan) or email at **chouhandishant921@gmail.com**.
+📩 Reach me on [LinkedIn](https://linkedin.com/in/dishant-chouhan) or drop an email at **chouhandishant921@gmail.com**.

-Let's build something impactful together! 🚀
+Let’s build something impactful together! 🚀